Anthony Ray Hinton: Exoneration, release and aftermath

+As of late 2022, Hinton has still not received any compensation from Alabama.

 Since his release, Hinton has spoken in various venues about the injustices of the Alabama judicial system and other issues related to his conviction and imprisonment.
 He has spoken out against the death penalty, calling it a "form of lynching."
 He completed a memoir entitled The Sun Does Shine: How I Found Life and Freedom on Death Row (2018), and has given readings and talks around the country about the book and his experiences.
 Hinton's book received extremely positive reviews.
 Writing for The Guardian, Tim Adams described the book as, "a story of forgiveness and struggle" and concludes that, "his wonderful memoir recreates the ways he escaped from his cell in his head – had tea with the Queen of England, married Halle Berry – and how he shared that possibility with his fellow death row inmates."
 Kirkus Reviews calls the book, "a heart-wrenching yet ultimately hopeful story about truth, justice, and the need for criminal justice reform."

 On May 19, 2019, Hinton spoke at St. Bonaventure University's commencement exercises and was awarded an honorary Doctor of Human Letters degree.
 He had previously spoken to the students of the Class of 2019, six months after his release, in 2015.
 The students had been so inspired by his earlier address that over 100 of them submitted a petition to the university administration, asking that he be invited to speak at commencement.

+On May 8, 2023, he gave a commencement speech and was awarded an honorary degree of Doctor of Humane Letters from Emory University.